ttscoff/planter-cli/src/_README.md

 preserve_tags: true
 ```

-### Scripts.
+### Scripts

 Scripts for execution after planting can be stored in `~/.config/planter/scripts` and referenced by filename only.
-Alternatively, scripts may be stored within a template in a `_scritps` subfolder.
+Alternatively, scripts may be stored within a template in a `_scripts` subfolder.

 Scripts can be executable files in any language, and receive the template directory and the planted directory as arguments $1 and $2.